S-e-e-S-e-a/ECSs-24MHW/README.md

-# Paper Code Repository
+# Paper Materials Repository

-This repository provides the codes and figures associated with the manuscript.
+This repository provides the codes, figures, and data associated with the paper.

 ## 📂 Repository Structure